vippsas/vipps-developers/newsletters/2020-10-newsletter.md

 The `/details` endpoint in the Vipps eCom API v2 offers more than the old and long deprecated `/status` endpoint.
-We still see some customers using the old endpoint and strongly recommend to update to the [current one](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#get-payment-details).
+We still see some customers using the old endpoint and strongly recommend updating to the [current one](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#get-payment-details).

 ### Deprecation of Vipps for Magento 1